Rugby

 Pool D

-Similar to Pool C, we have a more level pool here, with England, Argentina, Japan and even Samoa all a chance at topping the Rugby World Cup standings in this group.
+Similar to Pool C, Pool D presented a more level group, with England, Argentina, Japan and even Samoa all a chance pre-tournament at topping the Rugby World Cup standings in this group.

 PositionTeamPlayedWonDrawnLostPDPoints